-------------- 2022 --------------

 ------------- 2012 ------------

 03.11.
-Widara company has introduced our model of a simple rock stage theremin under a name Distant Voices.
+Widara company has released my design of a simple rock stage theremin under a name Distant Voices.

 |You are at: Electronic Orange > Guitar pedals > Bananaboost

 Width: 9.2 cm

 Power: 9-12 VDC